AlexanderTsiklidis1/Inventory-Web-Application-project-/README.md

 -Included a footer at the bottom of the webpage even if all other elements are removed.

--Created all html elements and attributes inside of the DOM(using javascript).
+- Had originally created all html elements and attributes inside of the DOM(using javascript)/ changed later on (pseudocode was left in to show commitement to project LOL!)

 ## Parting Remarks